 To keep an organized kitchen, start with the tools you use every day.
 That means having a home for everything, from knives to measuring spoons to raw ingredients.
 If the wooden spoons are always in the same place, no one has to waste time searching for them!

 With perishables, practice a “First In, First Out” system.
 This method requires dating everything in the kitchen when it arrives, and rotating product, so the oldest items are always at the front of a shelf.
 With the oldest items at the front, you’ll use them first and prevent spoilage.

 Another tip — keep the most common ingredients in your kitchen in the easiest-to-reach places.
 In a bakery, that means the flour, sugar, salt, vanilla, butter, eggs, and baking chocolate should be front-and-center in the walk-in or dry storage.
 The items you don’t use as often, like almond extract, dried fruit, and nuts, don’t need as prominent a position in the kitchen.

 For storage, look for clear, stackable containers.
 While the containers may vary in size, pick a style with interchangeable lids to save time on matching bottoms and tops.
 Plus, stacking lets you take advantage of vertical space.

 How Escoffier Students Keep an Organized Kitchen

-Practical tips help, but organization in the kitchen also requires habits that are taught in culinary and pastry school.
+Practical tips help, but organization in the kitchen also requires habits that are taught in culinary and pastry college.

 The practice of mise en place is woven into the entire Auguste Escoffier School of Culinary Arts curriculum.
 This core concept refers to gathering all the tools and ingredients you’ll need to finish a dish at the very beginning, so you don’t need to leave your station.